 There is no doubt in my mind, that this is a man who loved the outdoors.
 Muir was a man who loved to work with his hands.
 And he had a gift of using the right words to describe what he saw.
 He was a Christian man who loved God, his family and the people he met.
 John Muir loved to read scientific books and the Bible.

 He grew up on a farm and spent his spare time tinkering with inventions.

 At age 22, he won some prize money and left home.
 Traveling to many states he found himself in the state of Indiana.
 He went on to invent labor saving machines that were put in several factories.

 In 1867 he almost lost his sight in one eye, due to an industrial machine malfunction.
 He recovered from the injury.
 During this time he had read about Yosemite Valley.
-And ever since reading about Yosemite Nat Park, he thought of going there.
+And ever since reading about Yosemite National Park, he thought of going there.
 He thought about Yosemite daily.
-Once recovered from his eye injury, he set out for the state of California.
+Once he recovered from his eye injury, he headed out to California.

 John Muir naturalist.
-The name stuck because he was a man who loved nature.
+I think the name stuck because he was a man who loved nature.
 When he came to Yosemite Valley, he was forever changed.
 When he was in Yosemite he was home.
 He wrote, "I am hopelessly and forever a mountaineer.
 I care to live only to entice people to look at nature's loveliness."

 For a time, John was a sheep herder in Yosemite.
 It gave him the time to climb the mountains, forge trails and discover this place that he called, "God's natural cathedral."
 He studied rocks, plants, flowers, bugs, animals and the weather.